 For the initial Final Comprehensive Transportation Plan (1991), Brier's transportation system was inventoried and entered into a geographic database.
 Streets, walkways, and trails were classified, using criteria developed by the City.
 Deficiencies of streets and non-motorized facilities were then identified, and needed transportation improvement projects and programs were identified.
 As part of the 2000 Plan Update, further analysis of the transportation system in Brier was undertaken.
 This analysis included identifying current levels of service for major streets and forecasting to 2012 future levels of service.
 The impacts of future growth in Brier on adjacent areas were also analyzed.
-Transportation Demand Management techniques appropriate for Brier was explored.
+Transportation Demand Management techniques appropriate for Brier were explored.
 An updated project needs list was developed to address current and future needs over the next six years.

-To update this inventory and forecast for the 2015 Plan Update, the original transportation system inventory was augmented with data from recent studies and records of development in the city as well as through field checks.
-In addition, current traffic volumes were measured, supplemented by spot counts and approach volumes factored accordingly.
-Average Daily Trip (ADT) information was projected based on 2015 traffic counts.
-Projected 2035 traffic volumes were forecast and consequent levels of service projected.
+To update this inventory and forecast for the 2004 Plan Update, the original transportation system inventory was augmented with data from recent studies and records of development in the city as well as through field checks.2 In addition, current traffic volumes were measured, supplemented by spot counts and approach volumes factored accordingly.
+Average Daily Trip (ADT) information was projected based on traffic counts from 1997 (completed as part of environmental review for the proposed 236th Street SW extension).3 Projected 2025 traffic volumes were forecast and consequent levels of service projected.

-In terms of citizen and agency review, The GMA requires early and continuous public participation.
-That participation started during the process to draft the Final Comprehensive Transportation Plan in 1991 (eleven workshops and public meetings were held and the draft plan was sent to adjacent cities and interested agencies).
+In terms of citizen and agency review, The GMA requires early and continuous public participation.4 That participation started during the process to draft the Final Comprehensive Transportation Plan in 1991 (eleven workshops and public meetings were held and the draft plan was sent to adjacent cities and interested agencies).
 It continued as part of the 2000 Update (when additional community meetings and Council hearings were held during the Comprehensive Plan review and adoption process).
-The Planning Commission and City Council held public meetings and a public hearing as part of the 2015 update, also.
+The City Council held public meetings and hearings as part of the 2004 update, also.